On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Introduction

 In contrast, we establish universal approximation results for fully convolutional networks where shift invariance is preserved.
 Moreover, we show that approximation can be achieved by increasing depth at constant channel numbers, with fixed kernel size in each layer.
 The main result of this paper (Theorem~\ref{thm:main}) shows that if we choose $\relu$ as the activation function and the terminal layer is chosen as a general pooling operator satisfying mild technical conditions (e.g. max, summation), then convolutional layers with at least 2 channels and kernel size at least 2 can achieve universal approximation of shift invariant functions via repeated stacking (composition).
 The result is sharp in the sense that neither the size of convolution kernel nor the channel number can be further reduced while preserving the universal approximation property.

 To prove the result on FCNN, we rely on the dynamical systems approach where residual neural networks are idealized as continuous-time dynamical systems.
-This approach was introduced in~\citet{weinan2017proposal} and first used to develop stable architectures~\citep{Haber2017} and control-based training algorithms~\citep{li2017maximum}.
-This is also popularized in the machine learning literature as neural ODEs \citep{Chen2018}.
-On the approximation theory front, the dynamical systems approach was used to prove universal approximation of general model architectures through composition~\citep{li2019deep}.
-The work of~\citet{li2022}, extended the result to functions/networks with symmetry constraints, and as a corollary obtained a universal approximation result for residual fully convolutional networks with kernel sizes equal to the image size.
+This approach was introduced in~\cite{weinan2017proposal} and first used to develop stable architectures~\cite{Haber2017} and control-based training algorithms~\cite{li2017maximum}.
+This is also popularized in the machine learning literature as neural ODEs \cite{Chen2018}.
+On the approximation theory front, the dynamical systems approach was used to prove universal approximation of general model architectures through composition~\cite{li2019deep}.
+The work of~\cite{li2022}, extended the result to functions/networks with symmetry constraints, and as a corollary obtained a universal approximation result for residual fully convolutional networks with kernel sizes equal to the image size.
 The results in this paper restrict the size of kernel in a more practical way, and can handle common architectures for applications, which typically use kernel sizes ranging from $3-7$.
 Moreover, we also establish here the sharpness of the requirements on channel numbers and kernel sizes.
 The restriction on width and kernel size actually can provide more interesting results in the theoretical setting.
 This is because if we establish our approximation results using finite (and minimal) width and kernel size requirements, they can be used to obtain the universal approximation property for a variety of larger models by simply showing them to contain our minimal construction.